Join sea turtle conservation efforts and go gray whale watching on this unforgettable and eco-friendly four-day trip from La Paz.

-Gray Whale Observation – search for friendly gray whales who call Magdalena Bay home each winter.
+Encounter gray whales – Search for the friendly gray whales who call Magdalena Bay home each winter.
 Get ready for an incredible interaction with these curious giants of the sea.

-Day 3: Gray whale observation and mangrove exploration
+Day 3: Gray whale observation, wild picnic lunch

 Day 4: Gray Whales to La Paz